emmartins/quickstart/cdi-injection/README.md

 What is it?
 -----------

-This example demonstrates the use of *CDI 1.0 Injection and Qualifiers* in *JBoss Enterprise Application Platform 6* or *JBoss WildFly*  with JSF as the front-end client.
+This example demonstrates the use of *CDI 1.0 Injection and Qualifiers* in *JBoss WildFly* with JSF as the front-end client.

 System requirements